The Tsunami that Killed Dinosaurs!

 Imagine for a moment that you are a dinosaur 66 million years ago.
 You live in the lush coastal plains near where the modern city of Galveston Texas was built in the future.
 Your life is filled with looking for food, you’re carnivorous so you spend your days and nights scouting for food: mammals, small reptiles, even fish.
 You’ve been living in this neck of the woods for decades and nothing much perturbs you.
 You’re in charge of your destiny.

 Then everything changed.
-It all happened very fast, you see a bright light in the sky to the east, a searing flash, next, a boom that is the loudest sound you’d ever heard, so loud it deafens you (if it mattered, but sadly it doesn’t).
+It all happened very fast, you see a bright light in the sky to the east, a searing flash, and next, a boom that is the loudest sound you’d ever heard, so loud it deafens you (if it mattered, but sadly it doesn’t).
 The ground shakes violently: earthquakes almost never occur in these parts and this is a magnitude 13, likely the largest quake Earth has ever felt!
-Your giant 50-foot long frame is thrown the ground and you lie there stunned.
+Your giant 50-foot-long frame is thrown to the ground and you lie there stunned.
 Next, you are hit by searing heat, a giant fireball approaches from the ocean, skirting the water, wave after wave of heat burns your skin and you roar in agony.
 But then you see it -- a giant wave coming also from the same direction -- you have seen storms before, even some hurricanes, but nothing like this.
 It’s a wall of water, some 90 meters high coming at you, there is nowhere to go, you begin to run towards the land but it’s no good.
 After millions of years of dominance, it’s all over.

 Well, of course, this is fiction, most dinosaurs were not drowned.
 Most likely died slowly because climate change that was a result of the impact hitting very volatile sedimentary rocks emitted a lot of climatically active gasses and soot which cooled the planet by 25 degrees C for decades.
 Vegetation stopped growing, herbivores died off and ultimately so did you, the carnivorous dinosaurs.
 You didn’t drown, you slowly starved.